richtabor/theme-docs/ava/readme.md

 The free version of Beaver Builder is downloadable from the WordPress.org repository and will work flawlessly out-of-the-box, but if you want more advanced modules and the ability to save your own templates, you’ll want to purchase the [paid version][4] of the plugin.

-Beaver builder is really a great product and we’re committed to developing more wonderful modules and templates for Ava.
+Beaver Builder is really a great product and we’re committed to developing more wonderful modules and templates for Ava.

+## Beaver Builder Pro Modules

+Beaver Builder Pro has quite a few great modules that we have included support for in Ava.
+Please not that all modules on the live demo are available on the free version of Beaver Builder, except for the Accordion module as seen on the Ava demo FAQ page.

+To add accordions (and other shortcodes), simply add the shortcode to the Text Editor module within the builder.